mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 In a similar way, `@media` queries are a great way to make dramatic changes a page's main layout or hide/show components without the costs of altering component hierarchies programmatically.
 In the end I've been pleasantly surprised with how many tricky programing problems can be avoided via artful CSS.

+:bulb: __Layout classes__: make some CSS classes for standard responsive layouts.

+:bulb: __Grid guides__: make Bootstrap's grid classes more accessible through some [sort of interface](https://github.com/devosoft/Empirical/issues/441).

 ## Thoughts on the Future
 Several challenges exist on the horizon for Empirical's prefabricated web tools.
 First, upgrading past Bootstrap v4 to v5 seems to break styling for a few components.
 This is unfortunate since Bootstrap v5 levelizes button and input groups, making them easier to construct and adds new components such as [offcanvas](https://getbootstrap.com/docs/5.1/components/offcanvas/) which is a fantastic place to put items when there is limited space on the page (i.e. on a mobile device).

 Second, there are plans to build the next version of Avida with some of these prefabricated web tools.
 The web components are based on Bootstrap, which is developed with mobile-first responsive design philosophy, where as Avida has traditionally had desktop application look-and-feel.
 Since nowadays the majority of people expect a web page to function on their mobile device and we are already using Bootstrap, it would be valuable to consider what opportunities might be afforded by developing future tools with mobile viewport in mind.
-In addition, a modernized style would likely be appealing to younger generations which would greatly benefit the next generation of Avida-ED.
+In addition, a modernized style would likely be appealing to younger generations which would benefit outreach using the next generation of Avida-ED.

 ## Acknowledgements
+I'd like to thank my mentor, Matthew Andres Moreno, for his support and guidance on this project.
+He's also done a great job leading the whole program!
+:clap: :clap: :clap:

 This work is supported through Active LENS: Learning Evolution and the Nature of Science using Evolution in Action (NSF IUSE #1432563).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-I'd also like to thank my mentor, Matthew Andres Moreno, for his support and guidance on this project.